DallasNovakowski/novahelpers/README.md

 You can use this inline function inline as well, η<sup>2</sup> = 0.27, 95% CI \[0.2, 0.35\], *F*(1, 327) = 122, *p* \< .001

-# Putting it Together With a Plot

 ## report_tidy_t()

-Works on t-tests

 ``` r
 flipper_sex_ttest <- t.test(flipper_length_mm ~ sex, data=df) %>%